-After service with the Lancashire Fusiliers, Harry Hulbert joined the Colonial Police Service serving for 8 years in the Uganda Police.
+After service with the Lancashire Fusiliers, Stuart Hulbert joined the Colonial Police Service serving for 8 years in the Uganda Police.
 In January 1964 he joined the RPNGC and served a short while before going to the Special Branch of the Constabulary where he remained at various postings until resigning in 1971.
 He then joined the PNG Security Intelligence Organisation until 1976.
 He then migrated to North Queensland, where he became variously a farmer, an antique dealer and lastly an estate agent.
-He is survived by a son in the UK (first marriage); at Rabaul he was married to Lucille Kuster (daughter of artist Annie Kuster) for some years, and is survived by his partner of many years, Maralyn.
+He is survived by a son in the UK (first marriage); at Rabaul he was married to Lucille Kuster (daughter of artist Annie Kuster and her husband Gus) for some years, and is survived by his partner of many years, Maralyn.
 M.R.
 Hayes

 Paul McVINNEY, SVD (30 June 2000)

 Father McVinney, who served more than 30 years in PNG, passed away in Techny, Illinois.
 In retirement he was writing up aspects of the work of the Divine Word Mission in PNG when in March 2000 he had a severe stroke which left him with complete paralysis on the right side of his body.
 December 3 would have been the fiftieth anniversary of his ordination.

 Father Mac was an enthusiastic educator who, for a number of years, was the head of Catholic Education in PNG.
 In the 1960s, as PNG developed the policy of Universal Primary Education, Father McVinney laboured to ensure that Catholic schools and teacher training colleges kept abreast of new developments.
 Those who knew him valued him not only as an astute and indefatigable educator but as a warm and genial raconteur and friend.